-Geisinger’s Center for Clinical Studies, or CCS, collaborates with sponsors to develop and test investigational drugs and treatment therapies.
-With an extensive staff of coordinators, project managers, and research assistants, the CCS offers assistance throughout every stage of the clinical trial process.
-The CCS staff work with sponsors to determine feasibility and patient population, negotiate budget terms and conditions, and prepare IRB protocol, trial closure and archiving.
+Geisinger's Cardiovascular Center for Clinical Studies, or CCCR, collaborates with sponsors to develop and test investigational drugs, devices, diagnostics and treatment therapies.
+With an extensive staff of coordinators, project managers, and research assistants, the CCCR offers assistance throughout every stage of the clinical trial process.
+The CCCR staff work with sponsors to determine feasibility and patient populations, negotiate budget terms and conditions, prepare IRB submissions, and conduct trial closure and archiving.

-- Geisinger provides health care services to approximately 2.6 million patients residing in 41 of Pennsylvania’s 67 counties.
-Geisinger’s patients are uniquely characterized as aging, multi-generational and non-transitory, with less than 1% out-migration in most of the counties Geisinger serves.
+- Geisinger provides health care services to approximately 2.6 million patients residing in 44 of Pennsylvania's 67 counties.
+Geisinger's patients are uniquely characterized as aging, multi-generational and non-transitory.

-- Geisinger’s clinical studies employ novel methods to identify prospective subjects and to provide them with information.
-Recruitment strategies allow the use of “opt-in” and “opt-out” choices for patients across Geisinger’s entire health care region.
-“Opt in” allows patients to receive information about studies that might be of interest to them, while “opt out” allows patients to indicate their preference to not receive information about studies.
+- CCCR uses novel methods to identify prospective subjects and to provide them with study information.
+Recruitment strategies allow the use of "opt-in" and "opt-out" choices for patients across Geisinger's entire health care region.
+"Opt in" allows patients to receive information about studies that might be of interest to them, while "opt out" allows patients to indicate their preference to not to receive information about studies.
+Currently under development is the use of MyGeisinger, Geisinger's web-based patient portal, as a recruitment tool for clinical trials.

-Phase 3 and 4 clinical trials can be conducted at any of the care sites within Geisinger Health System, including the main hospital in Danville or within any of Geisinger’s northeastern and central Pennsylvania hospitals and outpatient clinics.
+Phase 3 and 4 clinical trials can be conducted at most care sites within Geisinger Health System, including the main hospital in Danville or within Geisinger's northeastern and central Pennsylvania hospitals and outpatient clinics.